hyosung11/Launch-School/Courses/journal.md

 Score: 12/24 (50.0%)

 19:34 Started Lesson 5.
 I'll review the Lesson 4 Quiz 1 later, maybe with Alex on Friday morning.

+20:38 Working on Sorting in JavaScript section.
+Ready to relax with Sohee.